 Vacuum on a regular basis just like you would your indoor carpet.
 Spot cleaning can be done with diluted bleach on 100% olefin, but use sparingly as it can harm the backing and adhesive.
 Calling a professional carpet cleaner, like Creative Carpet & Flooring, is your best bet.

 That fake grass looking outdoor carpet has come a long way, enhancing and adding value to your home with endless possibilities inside and out.
-Give us a call to see the many assorted styles of today and make your outdoors (and indoors) a place of beauty to enjoy this summer!
+Visit a showroom to see the many assorted styles of today and make your outdoors (and indoors) a place of beauty to enjoy this summer!